microsoft/VirtualClient/website/docs/developing/0090-testing.md

 ## Cross-Platform Testing
 When doing development of Virtual Client components, you will often need to consider debugging in cross-platform scenarios (e.g. Windows and Linux).
 The following section provides some useful information to help you do development where you need to validate on different OS platforms.

-### Useful Linux Operations
-The following section illustrates some of the more interesting commands/operations you can use when testing on Linux systems.